-With unemployment on the rise, credit-card companies slashing credit limits and raising rates, and one in six homeowners underwater on their mortgage, the U.S. consumer is in a bad place right now with no sign of recovery in the short run.
+With unemployment on the rise, credit card companies slashing credit limits and raising rates, and one in five homeowners underwater on their mortgage, the U.S. consumer is in a bad place right now, with no sign of recovery in the short run.

-To achieve this, households will be saving more and spending less.
-More importantly, when they do spend they will not only be more price-conscious but more selective about where they choose to do their spending.
+To achieve this, households will be saving more and spending less -- a trend that is already being realized as American consumers saved 4% of their personal income in February.
+More importantly, consumers that do spend will not only be more price-conscious but more selective about where they choose to do their spending.
 Put simply, the stronger companies will survive, while the weaker ones will fall further.
 If you own the latter, they should be the first to sell from your portfolio.

 So, ask yourself, "Are the consumer stocks I own the best-in-class?"
 If you're not sure, look at their margins and sales growth versus competitors and the industry at large.
-Along these lines, I'd much rather back top-notch names such as Nike
+Along these lines, I'd much rather back top-notch names like McDonald's

 Companies with high debt and no free cash flow